bennuttall/python-intro/README.md

 If you have an issue and don't know how to fix it, please file an issue on GitHub.

-If you would like to rephrase the wording or change the code, fork this project and file a pull request with the original repository which will be reviewed by the author.
+If you would like to rephrase the wording or change the code, fork this project and file a pull request against the original repository which will be reviewed by the author.